leo-texuanw/Learning/aws/docs/AWS Basics.md

 - MFA (Multi Factor Authentication) can be setup
 - IAM has predefined "'managed policies"
 - Best give users the minimal amount of permissions they need to perform their job
+    - New users has no permission to any resources

 #### IAM Federation
+You can combine your existing user account with AWS.
+E.g. when you log on to your PC, you can use the same credentials to log in to AWS if you set up federation.

 #### Policy